Dentalium elephantinum

 Dentalium elephantinum, the elephant tusk, is a species of scaphopod mollusc.
 Its shell is often deep green fading to white at its tip and has between eight and 17 strong ribs along its sides.
-Adults are about 70 mm in length with an diameter of about 11 mm at the shell aperture.
-It is native to Amboyna, the Philippine Islands, and the Red Sea.
+Adults are about 70 mm in length with a diameter of about 11 mm at the shell aperture.
+It is native to Ambon Island, the Philippine Islands, and the Red Sea.